JasonDude16/Weight-Lifting-Classification/Weight-Lifting-Classification.md

 to their default settings, except the `boosting` and `naive bayes` were both set to `number = 5`.
 This was done because the models were taking awhile to finish, so I lowered the number to speed up the process.
-As you can see in the printout summaries, the `Random Forest` model had perfect accuracy,
+As you can see in the printout summaries the `Random Forest` model had perfect accuracy.

 # Results